Boris Krivokapić

-In 2012-2014 he was Vice-rector for the science of the Megatrend University.
-He was editor of four books and Editor-in-chief of leading national scholarly journals Strani pravni zivot (1994-1998 and 2001–2007) and Megatrend Review (2012-2014).
-He has been cited over 2900 times in 30 countries of Europe, America and Asia.
-His nine books are official textbooks at Law Faculties of nine national and private universities in four countries - Bosnia & Herzegovina, Montenegro, Russia and Serbia.
+Between 2012 and 2014, he served as Vice-Rector for Science at Megatrend University.
+He was editor of four books and Editor-in-Chief of leading national scholarly journals Strani pravni zivot (1994-1998 and 2001–2007) and Megatrend Review (2012-2014).
+He has been cited over 3600 times in 37 countries of Europe, North and Latin Americas, and Asia.
+His nine books are official textbooks at Law Faculties of nine national and private universities in four countries - Bosnia & Herzegovina, Montenegro, Russia, and Serbia.

 Education

 Krivokapić graduated from the Faculty of Law at Belgrade University (1979), where he also earned his M.B.A.
 (1985) and LL.D.
 (1988).

 Publications

-He is the author of 48 books (of them, 26 as single author) and nearly 250 other scientific works, published in 23 countries in Europe, America, and Asia.
+He is the author of 49 books (of them, 27 as a single author) and nearly 250 other scientific works, published in 24 countries in Europe, America, and Asia.

-Among books he is the single author, most important are (English translations of titles are given in parenthesis):
+Among books, he is the single author, most important are (English translations of titles are given in parentheses):